orrymr/eloquent-javascript/04_Data Structures/Notes.md

 # Mutability

  The types of values discussed in earlier chapters, such as numbers, strings, and Booleans, are all immutable.
+ Primitive values are immutable, though the variable that holds it may be reassigned another value.
  Objects work differently.
 You can change their properties, causing a single object value to have different content at different times.
+Object's properties and elements can be changed without reassigning a new value

  ```javascript
 let object1 = {value: 10};
 let object2 = object1;